srosanba/sas-consort-sgplot/README.md

 The revised code ([efficiencies.sas](https://github.com/srosanba/sas-consort-sgplot/blob/master/efficiencies.sas)) is much more compact than the original program and should be more robust to resizing and repositioning of boxes and links should the need arise.

 Here is a side-by-side of the box creation code (original on the left, efficiencies on the right).
-Each line has 4 numbers instead of 2, but there are one fourth the number of lines.
+Each dataline has 4 numbers instead of 2, but there are one quarter the number of datalines.
 Additionally, resizing and repositioning boxes is easier.

 <kbd>![boxes efficiencies](https://github.com/srosanba/sas-consort-sgplot/blob/master/img/boxesempty.png)</kbd>

 Here is a side-by-side of the links creation code (original on the left, efficiencies on the right).
 As you can see in the screen shot, my 23" vertically-oriented monitor wasn't tall enough to capture all of the original link creation code.
-If the boxes dataset somewhat efficient, then the links dataset is supremely efficient.
+If the boxes dataset was somewhat efficient, then the links dataset is supremely efficient.

 <kbd>![links efficiencies](https://github.com/srosanba/sas-consort-sgplot/blob/master/img/links.png)</kbd>